Emergency Actions Sample Clauses

 Emergency Actions.
 If the Collateral Agent has asked the Required Creditors for instructions following the receipt of any notice of an Event of Default and if the Required Creditors have not responded to such request within 30 days, the Collateral Agent shall be authorized to take such actions with regard to such Event of Default which the Collateral Agent, in good faith, believes to be reasonably required to protect the Collateral from damage or destruction; provided, however, that once instructions have been received from the Required Creditors, the actions of the Collateral Agent shall be governed thereby and the Collateral Agent shall not take any further action which would be contrary to such instructions.

 Emergency Actions.
-The Collateral Agent is authorized, but not obligated, to take any action reasonably required to perfect or continue the perfection of the security interests and Liens on the Collateral for the benefit of the Creditors and following the occurrence of an Event of Default and before the Required Creditors have given the Collateral Agent directions, to take any action which the Collateral Agent, in its sole discretion and good faith, believes to be reasonably required to promote and protect the interests of the Creditors and to maximize both the value of the Collateral and the present value of the recovery by the Creditors on the Obligations; provided, however, that once such directions have been received, the actions of the Collateral Agent shall be governed thereby and the Collateral Agent shall not take any further action which would be contrary thereto.
-The Collateral Agent shall give written notice of any such action to the Creditors within one Business Day and shall cease any such action upon its receipt of written instructions from the Required Creditors.
+The Collateral Agent is authorized, but not obligated, to take any action reasonably required to perfect or continue the perfection or effectiveness of the Liens in the Collateral for the benefit of the Secured Parties and following the occurrence of a Default or Event of Default and before the Required Lenders have given the Collateral Agent directions, to take any action (subject to the restrictions in Section 5.02) which the Collateral Agent, in its sole discretion and good faith, believes to be reasonably required to protect the interests of the Lenders and to maximize both the value of the Collateral and the present value of the recovery by the Lenders on the Obligations; provided, however, that once such directions have been received, the actions of the Collateral Agent shall be governed thereby and the Collateral Agent shall not take any further action which would be contrary thereto.
+The Collateral Agent shall give written notice of any such action to the Lenders within one Business Day and shall cease any such action upon its receipt of written instructions from the Required Lenders.

 Emergency Actions.
 If the Collateral Agent has asked the Payees for instructions with regard to an Event of Default and if the Payees have not yet responded to such request, the Collateral Agent shall be authorized to take such actions with regard to such Event of Default which the Collateral Agent, in good faith, believes to be reasonably required to promote and protect the interests of the Payees and to maximize both the value of the Collateral and the present value of the recovery by each of the Payees on the Obligations; provided, however, that once instructions have been received from the Requisite Payees which comply with Section 16(f) hereof, the actions of the Collateral Agent shall be governed thereby and the Collateral Agent shall not take any further action which would be contrary thereto.